Quentin Jammer

-Quentin Tremaine Jammer (born June 19, 1979) is an American former professional football player who was a cornerback in the National Football League (NFL).
-He played college football for the University of Texas, and earned All-American honors.
-He was drafted by the San Diego Chargers in the first round of the 2002 NFL Draft and he played for them for eleven seasons.
+Quentin Tremaine Jammer (born June 19, 1979) is an American former professional football cornerback who played twelve seasons in the National Football League (NFL).
+He played college football for the Texas Longhorns, earning unanimous All-American honors, and became a first round draft pick of the San Diego Chargers in the 2002 NFL draft.

-Early years
+Early life

 Jammer was born in Bay City, Texas, and attended Angleton High School.
-In high school football, he was a two-time all-district safety, cornerback, linebacker, wide receiver, and quarterback as a senior, and was the district's defensive most valuable player.
+In high school football, he was a two-time all-district safety, cornerback, linebacker, wide receiver, and quarterback, and was the district's defensive most valuable player as a senior.
+In 1997, he was selected for the state all-star football team, which included future San Diego Chargers teammates LaDainian Tomlinson and Drew Brees.
 He also won three letters in track and field, and participated in the long jump, 100-meter dash, and the 200-meter dash.
-In 1997, he was selected for the state all-star football team, which included future San Diego Chargers teammates LaDainian Tomlinson and Drew Brees.

 College career

-Jammer attended the University of Texas at Austin, and played for coach Mack Brown's Texas Longhorns football team from 1997 to 2001.
+Jammer attended the University of Texas at Austin, and played for coach Mack Brown's Texas Longhorns football team from 1997 to 2001, though he sat out the 1999 season after suffering a shoulder injury in the first game.
+As a freshman, he played in every game and was a starter by the start of his sophomore year.
 He was a first-team All-Big 12 Conference selection following his junior and senior seasons, and was recognized as a unanimous first-team All-American as a senior in 2001.
 He was named team co-MVP his senior year and recorded seven interceptions as well as 195 tackles throughout his collegiate career.
+He set the school record for pass breakups with 57, and helped the team win the 1999 Cotton Bowl Classic and the 2001 Holiday Bowl.

 Professional career

-2002 NFL Draft

-Jammer was drafted by the San Diego Chargers with the fifth overall pick in the first round of the 2002 NFL Draft.